fredrickkisingo/neuarticle/README.md

 ## Neuarticles
-This is a simple  Articles SPA(Single Page Application) that intends to replicate a modern day simple articles web application with full CRUD functionalities.
+This is a simple  Articles SPA(Single Page Application) that intends to replicate a modern day simple article web application with full CRUD(Create Read Update Delete) functionalities built on VueJS and Laravel PHP framework

 ### Technologies Used